mr. L.C. (Lara) Talsma LLM

 Lara graduated cum laude from the Vrije University in Amsterdam for her Master’s Degree in International & European Law and Constitutional & Administrative Law (2005).
 She also holds an LL.M degree from Harvard Law School (2011), which she attended with a Huygens and Fulbright Fellowship.

 In the last decade, Lara gained experience both in the field of human rights and in commercial legal practice.
 Among other things, she worked as an advocacy officer for the Dutch Council for Refugees (VluchtelingenWerk) and for Amnesty International in Mexico (with a Henigson Fellowship from the Harvard Human Rights Program).
 In 2016, Lara completed her bar training (advocaat-stage) at De Brauw Blackstone Westbroek.
 Throughout her professional life, she continued researching and writing and she has published in several Dutch and US journals.

-Lara conducts research into human rights violations committed by multinational corporations in conflict-affected areas.
+Lara conducts research into the UN Women, Peace, and Security Agenda in relation to the EU.
 She is both a member of the ACIL and the ACELG.
 In addition, Lara dedicates two days per week to running the Amsterdam Law Clinic as its new Clinical Lecturer / Coordinator.
 As such, she supervises students who will be working on real cases that serve the public interest.